Rulers

 7

 Haiti: The mandate of the Transitional Presidential Council ends.
 Prime Minister Alix Didier Fils-Aimé assumes the functions of head of state.
 He also becomes acting finance minister as Alfred Metellus is dismissed.
+On February 23 Serge Gabriel Colin is appointed as finance minister (taking office February 25).

 Spain: Former president of the Junta of Castilla-La Mancha (1982-83) Jesús Fuentes Lázaro dies.